 But… there aren’t many great learning places online…

 A) Textbooks.
 Go to Amazon.com (click here) for Polish textbooks – take a look for yourself and see what has the best ratings and prices.
 Textbooks are a safe way to learn… (even if they’re a little boring).

 B) PolishPod101.
 100s of Audio & Video Lessons by Polish Teachers.

 It’s an online Polish learning website and course.
 Great for Beginners and lets you learn at your pace.
 They have a ton of Audio & Video courses from Beginner level to Advanced.
 You get new lessons every week so they’re always growing.

 So, if you know NO Polish, it’s a great first step.

 You go from beginner to advanced and learn to read, speak, write and understand the language.
 You can use their app too to learn on the go.
 Click here to visit PolishPod101.com8) How to count in Polish

 So since we’re learning basics – let’s just do the numbers 1 to 10 in Polish.
-If you want to hear how they sound, play the video below.

 And that’s it.